-This is the first volume of a projected three-volume set on the subject of innateness.
-The extent to which the mind is innate is one of the central questions in the human sciences, with important implications for many surrounding debates.
+This is the third volume of a three-volume set on The Innate Mind.
+The extent to which cognitive structures, processes, and contents are innate is one of the central questions concerning the nature of the mind, with important implications for debates throughout the human sciences.
 By bringing together the top nativist scholars in philosophy, psychology, and allied disciplines these volumes provide a comprehensive assessment of nativist thought and a definitive reference point for future nativist inquiry.
-The Innate Mind: Structure and Content, concerns the fundamental architecture of the mind, addressing such question...
+The Innate Mind: Volume 3: Foundations and the Future, concerns a variety of...

 The Nature of the Mind is a comprehensive and lucid introduction to major themes in the philosophy of mind.
 It carefully explores the conflicting positions that have arisen within the debate and locates the arguments within their context.
 It is designed for newcomers to the subject and assumes no previous knowledge of the philosophy of mind.
 Clearly written and rigorously presented, this book is ideal for use in undergraduate courses in the philosophy of mind.
 Main topics covered include: * the problem of other minds * the dualist/physicalist debate * the nature of...